Housing and Residence Life

 Student Success Center

-The Student Success Center (SSC) includes the Office of Academic Advisement, the Learning Center, and Disability Services.
+The Student Success Center (SSC) includes the Office of Academic Advisement, Academic Support and Engagement, Arthur O. Eve Higher Education Program, and Accessibility Services.
 The SSC is located on the first floor of the Research and Information Commons (RIC), (716) 839-8228.

-All students are assigned advisors – full time faculty in the department of each student’s declared major – who are available during registration periods and throughout the academic year to assist students.
+All students are assigned advisors – full-time faculty in the department of each student’s declared major – who are available during registration periods and throughout the academic year to assist students.
 Students who have not yet declared a major are advised by professional staff advisors in the Office of Academic Advisement.
-Academic advisors and faculty advisors are available to help students make appropriate decisions related to scheduling, course sequencing, degree requirements, changing majors, and other college regulations.
+Academic advisors and faculty advisors are available to help students make appropriate decisions related to scheduling, course sequencing, degree requirements, changing majors, and other university regulations.

-Students are encouraged to meet with the Learning Center Coordinator to discuss study skills information, including strategies for overcoming academic difficulties.
-At the Learning Center, you will find help with time management, techniques for memory improvement, strategies for test taking, and information about your personal learning style.
+Students are encouraged to meet with the Director of Academic Support and Engagement to discuss study skills information, including strategies for overcoming academic difficulties.
+At Academic Support and Engagement, you will find help with time management/procrastination, techniques for memory improvement, strategies for test taking, and information about your personal learning style. (daemen.edu/coach)

 Services for Students with Disabilities

-The Daemen College Bookstore (Follett #134), located on the ground floor of Duns Scotus Hall, carries all required and optional textbooks (new and used), as well as study and exam guides.
-Many textbooks are available for rent as well as purchase (please see store for details).
-The Bookstore also carries school supplies, trade books, greeting cards, art supplies, Daemen College clothing, and gifts.
+The campus store also carries school supplies, trade books, art supplies, Daemen University clothing, and gifts.
 Research and supplementary texts can be special ordered.
-Change and stamps are available at the checkout.
-The bookstore accepts cash, personal check with proper ID, MasterCard, Visa, Discover, and American Express.
-We also make arrangements with the Office of Student Accounts to set up “book credit” accounts for students who wish to use their financial aid for the purchase of textbooks and supplies.
-Visit the bookstore on the internet at www.daemen.bkstr.com or from the Daemen home page under “Student Services.”
-Computer software may be purchased at educational prices through the Software Shop on the bookstore website.
-The bookstore buys used textbooks year round.
-Bookstore hours during the fall and spring semesters are:
+The campus store accepts cash, Mastercard, Visa, Discover, and American Express.
+We also make arrangements with the office of student accounts to set up “book credit” accounts for students who wish to use their financial aid for the purchase of textbooks and supplies.
+Visit the college store at daemen.bncollege.com or from the Daemen home page under “student services.”

-The Career Services commitment to you begins your first day on campus and lasts throughout your lifetime.
-We provide a multitude of free services and support to prepare and empower you to achieve your career goals.
+The Career Services commitment to our students begins the first day on campus and lasts throughout the student’s lifetime.
+The offices provides a multitude of free services and support to prepare and empower students to achieve their career goals.

-The benefit of a small college is Daemen’s personalized approach.
-We want to get to know you, your strengths, talents, and aspirations.
-Our student-centered approach includes advising, offering individualized assessments, the iCAP (individual Career Action Plan), leadership programs and networking events as well as career lectures specific to your major.
-Plan on attending the many programs on campus, including Recruiters on Campus, professional panel discussions, resume preparation workshops, and networking events.
+The benefit of a small university is Daemen’s personalized approach.
+This student-centered approach includes advising, offering individualized assessments, the iCAP (individual Career Action Plan), leadership programs and networking events as well as career lectures specific to our majors.
+Students have the opportunity to attend many programs on campus, including Recruiters on Campus, professional panel discussions, resume preparation workshops, and networking events.

-Career Services works closely with Global Programs to support international internships as a stand-alone opportunity or added as part of an international educational experience.
-Please meet with your Career Services Adviser to explore these opportunities.
+Career Services works closely with Global Programs to support international internships as a stand-alone opportunity or added as part of the international educational experience.
+Students should meet with a Career Services Adviser to explore these opportunities.
 Information about these programs is also provided by GPO throughout the academic year.

-Our staff has real world experience and business and community connections to ensure you develop a successful career strategy.
-More information can be found on the department website: www.daemen.edu/career.
+Career Services staff have real-world experience and in business and community connections to ensure the creation of a successful career strategy.
+More information can be found on the department website: daemen.edu/career.
 To schedule an appointment, please call (716) 839-8334.

 Career Field Experience